 One continuing area of concern and a primary impediment to community transitions is that of housing.
 Affordable housing continues to be difficult to obtain and local housing agencies have been reluctant to dedicate any housing slots specifically for MFP participants.
-State agencies participating in the MO MFP Project have taken steps in an attempt to address this problem such as regional meetings with housing authorities and housing developers.
+State agencies participating in the MO MFP Project have taken steps in an attempt to address this problem such as regional meetings with housing authorities and housing developers and local collaborations with subsidized apartment owners and managers.
 Participating agencies are also working with housing developers to help create more universally designed housing throughout the state.
 The MO MFP program has hired a housing coordinator and housing specialist to provide assistance in the area of housing.
 The state MFP Director will continue to work with housing agencies to develop housing approaches that will benefit MFP participants.
-Another problem area in housing is the assessment of risk for community placements of individuals with alcohol or substance abuse, and severe mental illness.
+A continuing problem area in housing is the assessment of risk for community placements of individuals with histories of alcohol or substance abuse, and severe mental illness.
 Here agencies are holding meetings to share knowledge on how these persons can best be transitioned and supported in the community.

-The state of Missouri continues to show a shift in rebalancing monetary funding from institutions to HCBS during this reporting period.
-The target goal of a 4 percent increase in total Medicaid HCBS expenditures for each year of the project has again been reached.
-The data needed to examine Medicaid costs prior to and after community transition was not available and this analysis was not conducted.
+The state of Missouri continues to show a shift in rebalancing monetary funding from institutions to HCBS for this reporting period.
+The target goal was a 4 percent in total Medicaid HCBS expenditures for each year of the demonstration program.
+This goal has been met or exceeded for each year.
+It is anticipated that the state will meet this target at the end of the fiscal year.

-During this reporting period, 23 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=17).
-The remaining 6 persons were in the aged group.
-Available data indicated that 2 participants in the PD group disenrolled from the self-direction option of the Mo MFP program for this time period.
+During this reporting period, 48 MFP participants choose to self-direct their support services with the majority in the non-elderly, Physical Disability target group (N=38).
+The remaining 10 persons were in the aged group.
+Available data indicated that one participant in the PD group dis-enrolled from the self-direction option of the Mo MFP program for this time period.